Master of Science in Nursing

 Criminal Background Check and Drug Screen Policy

-All students in the Davenport University College of Health Professions (the "COHP") are required to submit to criminal background check and drug screening (collectively, the "Testing").
-The results of the Testing (the "Results"), which shall remain confidential, shall be used by the COHP to approve or disapprove of a Student for enrollment or continued enrollment in the COHP, and/or eligibility for training programs, clinical or practicum.
+All students in the Davenport University College of Health Professions (the "COHP") are required to submit to criminal background check and drug screening (collectively, the "Testing") annually to remain in the program.
+The results of the Testing (the "Results"), which shall remain confidential, shall be used by the COHP to approve or disapprove of a Student for enrollment or continued enrollment in the COHP, and/or eligibility for training programs or clinicals.
 The Testing shall be completed by registering for the appropriate course and completing the entire testing process in the course.
 Each student is responsible for acknowledging and explaining positive Result(s) after completing the process.
 A student will be dismissed from the COHP if he or she refuses to consent to the Testing.
 The cost of the Testing is the part of the course fee and is the responsibility of the student.

 Associate Chair Warren: Andrea Shaw MSN, RN